 Best Time to Visit

-Bolivia weather tends to vary with altitude, so mountainous areas are usually a lot cooler than the lowlands.
-Rainy season runs from November to March, when the weather can be become humid, especially in the lowlands and jungle areas.
+May-Oct: Probably the best time to visit Bolivia, as the weather is cooler and dry.
+However this is also high season, so prices may be slightly higher.
+Bolivian weather tends to vary with altitude, so mountainous areas are usually a lot cooler than the lowlands.
+Rainy season runs from November to March, when the weather can be become humid, especially in the lowlands and jungle areas

 Head to La Paz for the 24th of January for Feria de Alasitas, where you find a myriad of market stalls lining the streets selling miniature items to offer to Ekeko, the household god of abundance.